radiocolin/plugin.video.mlbserver/README.md

 # Notes

 This software is in a PRE-ALPHA state.
-Intended as an eventual replacement for [mlbserver](https://github.com/tonywagner/mlbserver)
+For more features, see [mlbserver](https://github.com/tonywagner/mlbserver)

 # Current Features